 In this episode, Rosa and Tamara chat about how people are not machines and the power of “safety” as an internal belief.

-In your upcoming book “The Relationship Factor in Safety Leadership,” which is about Relationship Centered Leadership (RCL) designed to help leaders build engagement and trust with their teams and is coming out this May 2019, you share with us the expression “people are not machines.”
+In your book “The Relationship Factor in Safety Leadership,” which is about Relationship Centered Leadership (RCL) designed to help leaders build engagement and trust with their teams and is coming out this May 2019, you share with us the expression “people are not machines.”

 Why is that important to you?